pine64/website/content/documentation/PineTab2/Software/Tutorials_and_FAQ.md

 **Recovery to factory firmware**

-To make sure the only choice for the SOC to boot is via SD Card erase the internal storage.
+To make sure the only boot option for the device is via SD Card, erase the internal storage.

 `rkdeveloptool ef`

 You will have to wait for a while until it has finished.
-Once the command has completed you can turn force off the device and place an SD Card with the DanctNix factory firmware into the card slot.
+Once the command has completed, force power off the device and place an SD Card with the DanctNix factory firmware into the card slot.

 **Download factory image**